zainabch123/react-address-book-part-1/README.md

 ## Requirements

-- All data should be retrieved, stored and changed via the API provided by json-server
 1. A user can view a dashboard that displays a list of contacts
     - Each contact in the list should be displayed as their first and last names
 2. A user can click a contact's name to view more details about that contact